jasset75/apollo/docs/index.md

 >Updated Source at:
 >[Apiary Documentation](https://apollo20.docs.apiary.io)
->NOTE: The data for examples and test are based on [Spark-Cassandra Notes repository](https://jasset75.github.io/Spark-Cassandra-Notes/).
+>NOTE: Examples and test are based on data and examples of this [repository](https://jasset75.github.io/Spark-Cassandra-Notes/).

 ## Useful tools